JunyoungChoi92/ReactStudy/react.md

 import { createStore } from 'redux';
 import { Provider } from 'react-redux';
 import rootReducer from './modules';
-import { composeWithDevTools } from 'redux-devtools-extension'; // 리덕스 개발자 도구
+import { composeWithDevTools } from 'redux-devtools-extension'; // call redux dev-tool

-const store = createStore(rootReducer, composeWithDevTools()); // 스토어를 만듭니다.
+const store = createStore(rootReducer, composeWithDevTools()); // make a store
-// composeWithDevTools 를 사용하여 리덕스 개발자 도구 활성화
+// composeWithDevTools 를 사용하여 redux dev-tool activation. composeWithDevTools() is used as a kind of Middleware.

 // If we put the store in the Provider component from react-redux lib and wrap the Counter component around it, any component we render will be able to access the React's store.
 ReactDOM.render(